Infidelity Counselling in Calgary | Betrayal Care

 You do not have to carry this alone

 If you take nothing else from this page, take this: the way you feel right now is not permanent, and it is not a sign that something is wrong with you.
 With the right kind of help, the acute symptoms do ease.
-Most people reach a point where they can think about what happened without it dominating every hour.
+Most people reach a point where they can think about what happened without it dominating every hour, every commute downtown, every July.
 The first move is simply a conversation.

 Book your free 15-minute call